unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ####  Natural Recovery

 Starting at 2nd level, you can regain some of your tek energy by sitting in meditation and communing with nature.
 During a short rest, you choose expended tek skill slots to recover.
 The tek skill slots can have a combined level that is equal to or less than half your morph level
 (rounded up), and none of the slots can be 6th level or higher.
-You can’t use this feature again until you finish a long rest.
+You can't use this feature again until you finish a long rest.

 For example, when you are a 4th-level morph, you can recover up to two levels worth of tek skill slots.
 You can recover either a 2nd-level slot or two 1st-level slots.